 Labollies are great dogs for first-time owners.
 Not only do they require moderate grooming, but they’re overall low maintenance dogs.
 At the same time, they’re very eager to please and obedience training shouldn’t be a problem.

-While a Labollie will have high-energy, they tend to adapt nicely into the home.
-These dogs will know when to play hard and when to calm down.
-Whether it’s going for a jog or lounging on the couch, the Labollie just wants to spend time with you.
+While a Labollie will have high-energy, they tend to adapt and mesh nicely into the home.
+These dogs will know when to play hard and when to relax.
+Whether it’s going for a jog or lounging around, a Labollie just wants to spend time with you.

 Parents: Airedale Terrier x Labrador mix